 “Left!”
 Annabel called again.

 They had to make this turn.
 Ahead, the road led into the heart of London.
 They needed to stay in London’s outskirts.
 If they made it into the more densely populated areas, the roads would be too crowded.
-There would be nowhere to run if they came across zombies.
+There would be nowhere to run if they came across more zombies.
 Crowded streets meant death.

 “Make the turn!” she shouted.